Research & Evaluation

 Media literacy is a subject of interest to researchers around the world, and the number of academic journal citations for media literacy research and evaluations are growing every year.
 CML’s e-books contain many such references, and the signs for media literacy being an effective learning, teaching and health intervention strategy are highly encouraging.
+There is no end to the need for research in the media literacy field, and such research is especially important in establishing media literacy as a recognized, credible discipline internationally.

 The largest implementation of Beyond Blame: Challenging Violence in the Media took place from 2007-2009 academic years: 20 middle schools from seven school districts in Los Angeles County took part in implementing the program as part of UCLA's evaluation study of the curriculum.
 More than 2000 students participated, with about 50 teachers and administrators involved in the program